Mesoscopic modeling of hidden spiking neurons

 \section{Discussion}

 Understanding the neural dynamics underlying computation in the brain is one of the main goals of latent variable modeling of multi-neuronal recordings \cite{ZhaPar16, PanOsh18, DunBoh19, RutBer20, KimLuo21,WhiBut19}.
 We contribute to this effort by proposing here a bottom-up, mechanistic LVM -- the neuronally-grounded latent variable model (neuLVM) -- which can be mapped to a multi-population SNN.
-Using SNN-based generative models, which are more biological than RNN-based models \cite{PanOsh18}, could allow systems neuroscientists to test hypothesis about the architecture of the probed microcircuit, and provide a neuronally-grounded understanding of computation.
-While this work shows the potential of the neuLVM approch, two methodological questions should be addressed before an application of the neurLVM on real data.
+Using SNN-based generative models, which are more biological than RNN-based models \cite{PanOsh18}, could allow systems neuroscientists to test hypotheses about the architecture of the probed microcircuit, and provide a neuronally-grounded understanding of computation.

-First, although the neuLVM could recover the connectivity parameter (Section~\ref{sec:single}), our method cannot always recover the SNN parameters when many parameters are unknown (Section~\ref{sec:3pop}).
-This is most likely due to the non-identifiablity of the generative SNN model when the external stimulus is constant.
-Using Bayesian inference to circumvent the problem of non-identifiability (as in \cite{RenLon20}) is left for future work.

-Second, in the case of real data, choosing the good generative SNN model is a nontrivial task.
-As discussed in Section~\ref{sec:3pop}, preprocessing the recorded spike trains could guide the design of the generative model.
-Note the same question is encountered in biophysical modeling of neuroimaging data and ideas could be borrowed from that field \cite{PenSte04, PenSte10, BroSch11}.